 He once watched a guy blow his face and the top of his head off with a large-caliber gun.
-The gory suicide isn’t necessarily what shocked him—it was that the guy somehow survived for a short time afterwards mangled like that, while necessary pieces of him were gone forever.
+The gory suicide isn’t necessarily what shocked him.
+It was how the guy survived for a short time afterwards mangled like that, necessary pieces of him gone forever.

 It's around midnight when we arrive on an usually dark stretch of Campbell Avenue near Ft.
-Lowell Road that's lit up by pulsing yellows, oranges and reds.
-There's a guy pinned beneath a Honda.
-He tried to commit suicide by car.
-His shirt's snarled around a rear tire, pants shredded, and his legs and boots protrude slightly from underneath the Honda.
+Lowell Road lit up by pulsing yellows, oranges and reds.
+A guy attempted suicide by car.
+He’s pinned beneath a Honda, pants bloody, his legs and boots protrude slightly from underneath.
+His shirt’s snarled around a rear tire.
 It takes a minute for this particular brutality to come into focus because this could be death, and that kind of shock is always delayed by a few seconds, or minutes, or longer.

-The Honda's driver stands on the side of the road scattered and trembly because she ran over the man who's under her car, and Jesus how will she get to sleep tonight?
+The Honda's driver stands on the side of the road scattered and trembly because she ran over this man, and Jesus how will she get to sleep tonight?
 I squat closer and see behind the car's front tire a distended belly and hairy chest and shredded skin crushed by an engine block.
 There's not much blood but an awful secretion foams from his mouth, and a pool of vomit has formed under his head and beard.
 His right arm is stretched out in the form of somebody who's desperately reaching out for something, like a cigarette, or god.
 The smell of booze mixes with exhaust from idling fire trucks and ambulances and cop cars, and I'm probably 10 feet away from him.

 I wonder in that moment, as he groans and slightly squirms in agony, if it's possible that he could only be dreaming, or if he's aware that this world around him has suddenly stopped and all its eyes are on him?
 I wonder if he has a mother or daughter, a brother or wife, and if they'd ever consoled him?
 Maybe he thinks the paramedics saying calming things to him are angels?

-Cops find it hard to believe he's still breathing, and say he probably wouldn't be if not for the Hispanic kid witness who quickly procured a carjack and raised the Honda enough so that the guy might survive.
+Cops find it hard to believe the guy is still breathing, and say he probably wouldn't be if not for the Hispanic kid witness who quickly procured a carjack and raised the Honda enough so that the guy might survive.

 As he's placed carefully on a stretcher and lifted into the ambulance, Lewis agrees that if the man were sober he'd likely be dead.
-One good thing about getting run over by a car when you're drunk is you bend like a ragdoll.
-At first I think Lewis is mocking the guy's horrific circumstance, but soon I understand that he's making light of something bigger.
-He's making light of the absurdity of the insanity of having to work everyday with so much torment and sadness, the very kind that finds a woman driving down Campbell Avenue suddenly part of another's insane suicide plot.
+(One good thing about getting run over by a car when you're drunk is you bend like a ragdoll.)
+At first, I think Lewis is mocking the guy's horrific circumstance, but soon I understand that he's making light of something bigger.
+He's making light of the absurdity of the insanity of having to work every day with so much torment and sadness, the very kind that finds a woman driving innocently down Campbell Avenue suddenly part of another's insane suicide plot.

-That tone helps keep Lewis detached, saves him and other cops from their work and helps keep him from becoming crippled in the misery of others.
-It's how he can still be a dad and a husband, and a guy who can relax enough to train dogs and play guitar in his spare time.
-Still, even that, he says, is really difficult.
-"It wreaks havoc on your family."
+The tone helps Lewis stay detached, saves him and other cops from becoming crippled in the misery of others.
+It's how he can still be a dad and a husband, and a guy who can relax enough in his spare time to train dogs and play guitar.
+Still, even that, he says, is difficult.
+The work, "wreaks havoc on your family."

 We climb into Lewis' tricked-out 2016 Chevrolet Tahoe patrol SUV and follow the ambulance to the University Medical Center, lights flashing.
 Disturbed's “Down With the Sickness” plays softly in the cab.
 It's strange to think cops listen to music when they work.

-The 43-year-old, Tennessee-born Lewis swears he has a high threshold for trauma, a tolerance he got from his old man, a 41-year mechanic for John Deere who died at 65 a few years ago.
-Lewis basically grew up in the neighborhood behind his Miracle Mile police precinct, around Jacobs Park.
+The 43-year-old, Tennessee-born Lewis swears his threshold for trauma is high.
+Got from his old man, a tough, 41-year John Deere mechanic who died not long ago at 65.
+Lewis basically grew up in the neighborhood behind his police precinct, around Jacobs Park.

-The Operations Division West police substation isn't NYPD Blue, this is all modern conveniences, a big glass and steel structure, spacious—imposing but airy with hard-angles, muscular and patriarchal.
+The Operations Division West police substation is hardly NYPD Blue; it’s all mod cons, a big glass and steel structure, spacious—imposing but airy with hard-angles, muscular and patriarchal.
+Like a modern chuch in suburban Omaha.
 It houses around 11 uniformed squads of about 10 officers each, and receives 1,200 to 1,300 calls a day.
 Tucson's high crime.

-He's aware cops scare people.
-I tell Lewis that I’ve had horrible experiences with cops over the years.
-Mostly mean white ones in Phoenix using way too much force for no reason.
-I've had my head slammed down on hoods of cop cars, found myself handcuffed and searched more than once after just riding my bike at night from Circle K with my beer in my shitty barrio neighborhood, where I happened to be one of few white people living.
+He knows cops scare people.
+I tell Lewis I’ve had horrible experiences with cops over the years.
+Mostly entitled white cops in Phoenix using undue force for no reason.
+I've had my head slammed down on hoods of cop cars, found myself handcuffed and searched more than once after just riding my bike at night from Circle K with my beer in my barrio hood, where I happened to be one four white people living.
 Been picked on by cops elsewhere too, in Detroit and Texas and Iowa ...
-Maybe I looked like a drug addict and that made me an easy, lazy target.
-None of that is anything compared to what many others have suffered.
+Maybe I looked like a drug addict and that made me an easy target for lazy cops.
+That’s nothing compared to what myriad others suffer.

+Talking police brutality, the articulate Lewis chooses words carefully.
 Assholes populate every profession, he points out.
 I say it seems like a bigger group of them come together around guns.
 He nods.
 He's been hassled by cops, too.
 On down time, riding his motorcycle with all his tats, pulled over.
 He's seen it.
 He knows.
 Look, he tells me, if there's anyone around his precinct who's not straight up, "I myself will set him straight.
 It's just not tolerated here.
 I started in 2000 and it's always been like that.
-Now "who's using force and how much is all tracked now," he adds.
+Who's using force and how much is all tracked now," he adds.
 "Big brother is all around."

 "It's not PR horseshit," he says.
 "We get thanked everyday here for doing our jobs.
 That hatred toward cops just isn't happening in Tucson."

-Lewis has never killed anyone.
-Never shot anyone with a bullet.
+The cop has never shot anyone with a bullet.
+He’s never killed anyone.
 He has used less lethal ways of apprehension and self-defense, such as pepper ball shots and blasts of beanbag rounds from a shotgun.
 He's knows what that feels like too; it's part of their training to be shot by such.

-Many times Lewis feared his life was over.
+But Lewis many times figured he was goner.
 Like that time in October 2004 when he joined a miles-long car chase through Tucson.
-He and other squad cars and a police helicopter chased two burglary suspects in Dodge Dynasty.
-The Dodge blew through lights hitting 100 miles an hour at 11 p.m. on Tucson streets with their headlights flipped off.
-No way was Anthony Stringer stopping for cops, and he had guns in his car.
+Cops and a police helicopter chased two burglary suspects in a Dodge Dynasty.
+The Dodge blew through lights hitting 100 miles an hour at 11 p.m. on Tucson streets with their headlights off.
+Anthony Stringer wasn’t stopping for cops and he had guns in his car.

 "Back then we didn't have road spikes and we weren't trained to use the pit maneuver, where you actually hit the back of the car," Lewis says.
 "And the pursuit lasted a total of 55 minutes, went all the way up to West Cortaro and Camino de Cerro, at a trailhead with parking lot.
 The helicopter was telling us it was a dead-end and to be prepared."

-The Dodge turned into the dead-end, and his passenger leapt out.
+The Dodge flew into the dead-end, and his passenger leapt out.

 "I pull in and stop, put my car in park and as I get out of the car to chase after him I see headlights."